 - Only available on Android devices for now.

-- Can be incredibly secure if set it up correctly.
+- It can be incredibly secure if set it up correctly.
 Great for storing large amounts of Electroneum.

 - You don’t need to provide any details to Electroneum to set up a paper wallet.